 - Is able to prove sufficient income to provide support for himself / herself and any dependents.

-Citizenship can also be obtained by investing a minimum of $US 250.000 into Real Estate.
+Citizenship can also be applied for if an individual invests a minimum of $US 250.000 into Real Estate.

 Most of the major Turkish banks ( and European banks based in Turkey) will offer mortgages to non-nationals (of specified countries only), including HSBC, Garanti Bank, Denizbank and AK Bank.

-Please note, however, that mortgage applications are generally considered only if the Seller (or Seller’s representative) holds the appropriate Tapu for the property being purchased
+Please note, however, that mortgage applications are generally considered only if the Seller (or Seller’s representative) holds the appropriate Tapu Title Deed) for the property being purchased

-Therefore, given that the Tapu is only issued once construction is completed (and approved by the Building Inspections Committee), mortgages would not normally be available for those properties being purchased either ‘off-plan’ or in the early stages of construction.*
+Therefore, given that the Tapu is only issued once construction is completed (and that the construction has been approved by the Building Inspections Committee), mortgages would not normally be available for those properties being purchased either ‘off-plan’ or in the early stages of construction.*

 *These days, however, a significant proportion of property in Turkey is purchased either ‘off-plan’ or at the early stage of construction.
 As long as a Buyer (requiring a mortgage loan) is able to self-finance a minimum of 50% of the purchase price, then developers will allow a flexible payment plan; the self-financed portion of the purchase price is paid in instalments over the duration of the construction period and the balance cleared with a mortgage loan some time after construction completion (this loan is applied for as soon as the Tapu has been issued).

-Mortgages are normally arranged on a repayment basis (though is it sometimes possible to arrange a fixed-term deal for the duration of the term).
+Mortgages are normally arranged on a fixed repayment basis, in equal instalments for the duration of the term.

 If two names are to appear on the Tapu (shared ownership of property), then a joint mortgage application should be made.